2007 Welsh Open (snooker): Final

 The best-of-17 frames final on 18 February was played against Robertson and Higginson.
 It was refereed by Michaela Tabb, who became the first woman in history to take charge of a ranking snooker event final.
 The pre-final favourite to win the tournament was Robertson, while his opponent Higginson was a 500–1 outsider in his third appearance in the main stages of a professional competition.

 Robertson won the first five of the six frames with breaks of 98, 76 and 71 as Higginson compiled a break of 114 in the second frame.
 Although Higginson clinched the seventh frame, Robertson produced a break of 74 in the eighth to conclude the first session 6–2 up.
 In the second session the first six frames were won by Higginson from breaks of 54, 100, 97, 64 and 81 en route to a 8–6 lead and outscored Robertson 425–49.
 This left Higginson within a solitary frame of winning the first ranking tournament of his career.
 However, Robertson compiled a clearance of 92, and breaks of 32 and 59 in frame fifteen to force the match to a final frame decider.
 Robertson maintained his composure to win the tournament and the match after Higginson missed a plant at the start of the last frame.

 After the match, Robertson praised Higginson's performance and said he had to remain patient and believe in himself despite feeling anxious, "It was just a matter of getting a chance and thankfully I got it."
 Higginson said he was not disappointed to lose the tournament and revealed he entered the tournament without any anticipation since he was the underdog in most of his matches, "I needed to win one more match to take the title and if someone had told me this would happen a week ago, I would have sent them for a drugs test.
 Getting this far is a dream come true.

 It was Robertson's second ranking tournament win of the season after the Grand Prix in October 2006.
 He joined Cliff Thorburn, James Wattana and Ding Junhui as the fourth non-British or Irish player in history to win more than one career ranking competition.
 The victory earned Robertson £35,000; he moved to seventh in the provisional world rankings while Higginson rose to 40th.
 The event, according to Phil Yates of The Times, would be remembered for Higginson's performance and praised him for "greatly enhancing the tournament by so nearly defying ante-post odds of 500–1."

+Prize fund

+The breakdown of prize money for this year is shown below: